 Food Safety Modernization Act (FSMA) Produce Safety Rule

 The rule focuses on the growing, harvesting, packing and holding of produce and is very similar to the requirements of USDA Good Agricultural Practices (GAP) certification.
 This is the first time there have been federal governmental regulations in this area.
-EVERY producer that is covered by FSMA will need to attend a certified one-day FSMA training (regardless if you have GAP or other certifications, have been to other trainings, etc).
+At least one supervisor or responsible party for covered farms must have successfully completed food safety training at least equivalent to the standard curriculum.
+The Produce Safety Alliance Grower Training course is the standard training and certification meets this requirement (regardless if you have GAP or other certifications, have been to other trainings, etc).
 FSMA does NOT require a full on-farm food safety plan or an audit/inspection; rather those covered by FSMA will need to follow the food safety practices and testing required by FSMA.
 If there is a food borne disease outbreak associated with your farm, you will no longer be exempt from the rule.
 Any processing of produce beyond washing and normal harvesting (such as chopping, peeling, or roasting) would be covered by the Preventive Controls rule.

 Understanding the Coverage and Exemptions